testingautomated-usi/deepmetis/DeepMetis-MNIST/full_installation.md

 ## Dependencies ##

 ### Configure Ubuntu ###

+DeepMetis-MNIST works on Ubuntu 18.04 (bionic) machines.
+We suggest to use a fresh Ubuntu machine, since other packages installed on it may interfere with the installation.

-If you do not have a fresh Ubuntu machine, we strongly suggest to pull an Ubuntu Docker image, run and configure it by typing in the terminal:
+However, if you do not have a fresh Ubuntu machine, you can use a virtual machine or docker container.
+We strongly suggest to pull an Ubuntu Docker image, run and configure it by typing in the terminal:

 ```
 docker pull ubuntu:bionic